Cynthia Kerson, PhD, QEEGD, BCN, BCB-HRV

-Cynthia Kerson, 2(PhD), QEEGD, BCN, BCB, BCB-NRV is currently the founder and director of education for APEd (Applied Psychophysiology Education) and professor at Saybrook University, Dept. of Psychophysiology.
+Cynthia Kerson, PhD, QEEGD, BCN, BCB-HRV is currently the founder and director of education for APEd (Applied Psychophysiology Education) and professor at Saybrook University, Dept. of Psychophysiology.
 She is BCIA certified in biofeedback, neurofeedback, and Heart Rate Variability and holds certification as a diplomate in QEEG and mentors applicants for all certifications.
 Her role with APEd is to develop and teach introductory, intermediate, and advanced courses in the specialized areas of brain training and EEG analysis.

 She teaches the EEG Biofeedback, QEEG, Advanced Neurofeedback, and Neuropsychophysiology courses in Saybrook University’s Doctoral Program of Psychophysiology as well as chairs dissertations in applied neuromodulation and assessment.
 Her research interests are in neuromodulation and uses of applied psychophysiology for ADHD, anxiety, depression, and PTSD.